Seoul and Washington launch ballistic missiles in response to North Korea's test

 Monday’s shooting is the second joint show of force by allies under the new South Korean President Yoon Suk-yeol, who has vowed to toughen his stance in the face of Pyongyang’s provocations.

+“Our government will respond firmly and resolutely to any provocation by North Korea,” Yoon said Monday in a Memorial Day speech.

-Last month, Seoul and Washington carried out joint launches, their first joint action since 2017, after Pyongyang launched three ballistic missiles, including one believed to have an intercontinental range.
+Last month, Seoul and Washington carried out joint launches, their first joint action since 2017, after Pyongyang launched three ballistic missiles, including one believed to be at an intercontinental range.

 “Extreme twitteraholic.
 Passionate travel nerd.
 Hardcore zombie trailblazer.
 Web fanatic.
 Evil bacon geek.”